sadhanaavasarala/learning-library/BDPCS-BICS/BICS_L300.md

 # Business Intelligence Cloud Services

 ### **Step 1:** Log into BICS and review the Console
-- Log into BICS and select the Console.
+- Log into BICS and select the Console.  **Note:  YOU MUST FIRST LOG OUT OF BDPCS BEFORE LOGGING INTO BICS.**

     ![](images/L300/p2.png)